Getting Started with File Dumps

 Authentication

 Clients require AWS S3 credentials in order to obtain the data files.
-Your credentials are available for you
+Your credentials are available in your 42matters account under Launchpad.

 Cyberduck

-After successfully authenticating with the server you will be able to navigate to the target path
+After successfully authenticating, you will be able to navigate to the target path locations, which we've supplied in the on-boarding email.

 ExpanDrive

 An alternative tool you can use is ExpanDrive.
-After

-Enter Server s3.amazonaws.com and external.42matters.com bucket
+Enter s3.amazonaws.com in the server field and external.42matters.com in the bucket field.

 Automation with AWS CLI